How to Build a Simple PWA Barcode Reader

 }

 So far, the main PWA feature has been done.
 The next step is to add the barcode recognition SDK to the application.
-To get started quickly, we use the sample code in the GitHub repository of Dynamsoft JavaScript Barcode SDK.

 -

-Initialize the barcode scanner object:
+Initialize the barcode scanner object with a valid license key:

 -